2014 ATS Foundation Recognition Awards for Outstanding Early Career Investigators

 INSTRUCTIONS FOR APPLYING

-Please note that after you submit your letter of intent it will be reviewed by ATS staff.
+Please note that after you submit your application it will be reviewed by ATS staff.
 If there are any problems or if these guidelines have not been followed, your proposal will be un-submitted.
 Please make sure that you check your email after you submit your application so that any outstanding issues may be addressed as quickly as possible.

-Please contact Stephen C. Crane, PhD, MPH, at firstname.lastname@example.org with any questions related to requirements and eligibility.
+Please contact Erin Marie Nebel, MA at firstname.lastname@example.org with any questions related to requirements and eligibility.